Felonies Attorney Williamson County, TX

 - Third degree felonies: Common types of crimes that result in these penalties include drug possession, stalking, or a third DWI.
 You could face between 2 and 10 years in prison and up to $10,000 in fines.

 - Second degree felonies: This type of felony carries up to 20 years in prison and fines not exceeding $10,000.
 You may be convicted of a felony if you commit burglary, rape, or aggravated assault.

 - First degree felonies: If accused of committing a first degree felony, you will be facing 5 to 99 years or life in prison.
 You will also face a fine of no more than $10,000.
 This includes crimes like sexual assault against a child, murder, arson, or aggravated kidnapping.

 - Capital felonies: The most severe felony, a capital murder charge is punishable by death or life in prison without parole.
 It is reserved for individuals who knowingly or intentionally caused the death of another, such as multiple murders or a murder committed during other felonies.

 Felonies can result in life-altering penalties and any criminal accusations should be taken seriously.
 Do not wait to start building your legal defense!
-Get a criminal defense attorney on your side today.
+Get a felony defense attorney Williamson County TX on your side today.

 Attorney Scott Magee is Board Certified for his specialization in Criminal Defense.

 We will fight for you.
 We are committed to tirelessly pursuing evidence that proves your innocence.